saucelabs/sauce-school/tools/site/codelabs/Module4_SeleniumJS.md

 ### [Headless Testing](https://saucelabs.com/blog/headless-browser-testing-101)

 This type of testing refers to a code-based approach to testing web applications.
 When a human user is manually testing an application, they are looking at the visual browser interface with items you can see, click, and interact with.
 Headless testing is done by a robot that doesn’t use the visual component of a browser, and instead does all interactions through communication with the codebase and other services that make up an application.
-[Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) also provides headless user testing .
+[Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) also provides headless user testing.

 ## 4.03 Scaling your Tests